agentmorris/camera-trap-ml-survey/README.md

 **Norouzzadeh, M. S., Nguyen, A., Kosmala, M., Swanson, A., Palmer, M. S., Packer, C., & Clune, J. (2018).
 Automatically identifying, counting, and describing wild animals in camera-trap images with deep learning. *Proceedings of the National Academy of Sciences*, 201719367.**

 They use VGG for detection (97% on a 50/50 rebalanced data set), an ensemble for identification (95% top-1 and 99% top-5), and an ensemble for counting (where they are running the ensemble as a classifier where the outputs are bins).
+Train their main networks from scratch on Snapshot Serengeti (~1.2M sequences), but also present experiments to simulate cases where Snapshot-Serengeti-sized training data is not available; in those experiments, they transfer from ImageNet.

 Code and models available here: